microsoft/pxt/docs/project-tools.md

 ## Backpack

+Requires `appTheme.backpack` and sign-in support; hidden during tutorials and in offline apps.
+Guests can use it without signing in when sign-in is available.

 In an editable Blocks project, use **Add to Backpack** on an event, loop, if block or function definition, or drag it onto Backpack.
 This copies its contents, referenced Blockly functions and assets—not following siblings or the originals.
+Standalone image, animation, tilemap and music blocks go to **Assets** instead of **Code**.
+Limits are 50 code captures and 200 assets per target, with a shared 50 MiB account cap.
+Assets do not store PNG previews.

 Guests save in this browser; signing in syncs captures across browsers.
 Search matches names, contained blocks, parameters and extensions.
 Rename is optional.
-**Add to project** asks permission before installing missing extensions and inserts the capture as one undo group.
+The **+** button or dragging a preview into the workspace asks permission before installing missing extensions and inserts the capture as one undo group.
 Custom TypeScript source is not included: copy the required files or publish an extension if the destination lacks those blocks.
 Ordinary clipboard paste uses the same dependency checks while retaining normal Blockly copy/cut/paste behavior.
+The pencil renames code captures; for assets it opens the native editor in an isolated dialog. **Save** updates Backpack, not project assets; **Cancel** discards changes.
+Captures store target/PXT versions and warn before cross-version imports.

 Failed uploads retain a local copy with **Retry sync**.
 After 24 hours, add that copy to a project and capture it again.
 Invalid entries remain trashable.